quadvvvv/ModelEarth-feed/README.md

 12.)
 TO DO: Create a Python process using Github Actions that automatically pulls a new Building Transparency API token every 24 hours.
 See our existing Python for sample of refreshing the API using a username (email) and password.

 13.)
 Supabase integration - Add a process for saving posts, links and comments related to feed items in Supabase within the [Earthscape NextJS repo](../earthscape/app).
 Save the ids of the RSS feed item hierarchy from BlueSky and relate it to threaded replies.

+1.)
+TO DO: Update the Yarn Build to make the player an embeddable widget.
+Here's possible <a href="https://chatgpt.com/share/b847e2c7-732b-4f28-b069-7a58bc107d93">setup info in ChatGPT</a>.

+In the existing code, we tried to automate copying the index-xxxxxxxx.js and index-xxxxxxxx.css files to feedplayer.js and feedplayer.css within [dist/assets](https://github.com/ModelEarth/feed/tree/main/dist/assets).
+We replaced vite.config.js with vite.config-upcoming.js, but it's not working yet (the copy might run before the build completes).
+Once generating a consistant .js and .css file name, edit feed/intro.html to use feedplayer.js and feedplayer.css (or whatever .js file name is standard for a Vite widget).
+Also adjust so the widget can be played on the main feed/index.html page.
+Marco shared a link to [How to copy images in DIST folder from assets in Vite js](https://stackoverflow.com/questions/78076268/how-to-copy-images-in-dist-folder-from-assets-in-vite-js)

 ## Features